"We were buried therefore with Him by baptism into death, in order that...we too might walk in newness of life." – Romans 6:4

 - When you’re capable of giving a believable public profession of faith (Acts 8:34-38).

 - For children, the timing varies based on their understanding, ability to give a credible testimony, and maturity.
-We think it’s best that they wait until at least 4th or 5th grade.
+We think it’s best that they wait until at least 5th grade.

 How should I be baptized?